benjbuch/octo_waffle/part_01-basic_interactions.md

 ## A Sample Session

-If you like, you can run the following chunk that will demonstrate one simple application of R: Fitting a linear regression model to some noisy data.
+To break the ice, you can run the following chunk that will demonstrate one simple application of R: Fitting a linear regression model to some noisy data.

 ``` r
 # create a “list” of values from 1 to 20